• News

 To begin thinking strategically about who you are targeting, try creating an Audience Profile or Customer Persona.
 Use your own as well as existing publicly available (secondary) research, data, and insights to help along the way.

-Article icon About This Article Reading time: ~3 mins Learning Type: Article
+Content icon About This Article, Tool Reading time: ~3 mins Format: Article, Tool

 Sources for this type of information include: